open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-configurations.md

 After planet is up and running, follow [Configure Your PlanetCommunity](#!./pages/vi/vi-configurations-vagrant.md#Configure_Your_Planet_Community) again, since your old community registration still exist on the nation side, please use a slightly different name for your configuration.

+### More Help

+If you continue to have issues after troubleshooting with the above instructions, please reach out to us on Discord for assistance.

 ## Next Section _([Step 3](vi-github-and-markdown.md))_ **→**

 Markdown is a lightweight markup language with plain text formatting syntax.
 In the next section, you will learn Markdown to create a profile page, and learn how to create a pull request on the GitHub web interface.